milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/thirdparties/index.html.md

 Social Buttons, Applications, and Widgets

-Verizon Media may implement an application or “widget” from a third party on some of our sites and apps that allows interaction or content sharing by Verizon Media users.
+Yahoo may implement an application or “widget” from a third party on some of our sites and apps that allows interaction or content sharing by Yahoo users.
 These widgets are visible to you on the page you visit.
 The network providing the widget may offer controls for you to manage the widget’s appearance and functionality.
 Your interaction with a widget typically allows the third party to collect some information about you, including IP address, page header information, and browser information.
 In some cases, the third party may recognize you through its widgets even when you do not interact with the widget but visit a web page or use an app with the widget.
-Verizon Media allows social buttons, applications, and widgets from the following partners:
+Yahoo allows social buttons, applications, and widgets from the following partners:

 Social Buttons